 Other studies have found using benzodiazepines such as Valium and Rohypnol alongside alcohol greatly increase the chances of a blackout.
 Abusing these drugs without alcohol can cause memory loss, but alcohol enhances the effects of the drugs.
 Research also indicates that smoking marijuana while drinking increases the likelihood of blacking out.

-Popular media and Hollywood glamorize blacking out, and not being able to remember what happened the night before is the topic of many fun-filled tales.
+Popular media and some celebrities with drug problems glamorize blacking out, and not being able to remember what happened the night before is the topic of many fun-filled tales.
 But blackouts are no laughing matter, according to expert researcher Dr. Marc Schuckit.

 “Some people think that blackouts, very bad hangovers, and outrageous behaviour at parties are very funny,” Schuckit said in a press release for a study on college students who blacked out.
 “This does not represent ‘fun.’
 People don’t understand how dangerous blackouts are.
 In fact, people have oodles of misconceptions about drinking.”